RudolfGeosits/MSP430-Emulator/README.md

   - type 'make' (you can also make clean after)

 - User Instructions
-  - Log onto www.poorhackers.com/emu.html to use the ONLINE web interface
+  - Log onto www.poorhackers.com/emu.html to use the ONLINE Emulator

   - The following are instructions on how to use a LOCAL web interface
+    - Install a local web service like apache or nginx
+    - load files from debugger/webclient/* to your local web service
-    - run the server via ./SERVER
+    - run the server via ./server
-    - load index.html from debugger/webclient/index.html to your browser
+    - Connect via loopback address, 127.0.0.1, in your browser
-    - You will be connected
+    - You will be connected!
+Enjoy.